-If you want a different experience you have to perform it.
+If you want a different experience, you have to perform your behavior differently.
 Adopting behaviors associated with desired emotions can create positive feedback loops, leading to genuine emotional shifts.
 This approach, often referred to as “fake it till you make it,” highlights the powerful interplay between actions and feelings, advocating for proactive behavior change as a means to enhance emotional well-being.

-In this episode, Dr. Jodi emphasizes the concept that by acting the way you want to feel, you can actually influence your emotions.
-She explains that behavior can drive feelings, providing practical tips and personal anecdotes to illustrate this idea.
-Dr. Jodi suggests starting with small actions that reflect the desired emotion, like walking, and cleaning out a drawer to feel more in control.
+In this episode, we emphasize the concept that acting the way you want to feel can actually influence your emotions.
+You’ll learn that behavior can drive feelings, providing practical tips and personal anecdotes to illustrate this idea.
+You’ll also hear suggestions on how to start with small actions that reflect the desired emotion, like walking and cleaning out a drawer to feel more in control.
 This is a powerful tool for achieving a more positive and productive mindset.

 Watch Act the Way You Want to Feel: Transform Negative Emotions Fasts here: